This review was written for Online Book Club

 I highly recommend this book to psychologists, social science readers, and people that appreciate knowing more about human behavior.

 Written by Jeyran Main

-Category: Non- Fiction, Psychology & Well Being, Social SciencesTags: amazon, america, Author, better living, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book review, book reviews, books, canada, coping, editing, happiness, Immediacy: Our Ways of Coping in Everyday Life (Book Review #189), indie author, indie writers, jeyran main, lifestyle, online book club, psychology, reading, review tales, self help, social readers, social science, waterstones, writing
+Category: Humanities & Social Sciences, Non- Fiction, Psychology & PhilosophyTags: amazon, america, Author, better living, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book review, book reviews, books, canada, coping, editing, happiness, Immediacy: Our Ways of Coping in Everyday Life (Book Review #189), indie author, indie writers, jeyran main, lifestyle, online book club, Psychology & Philosophy, reading, review tales, self help, social readers, social science, waterstones, writing